RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 />

 :::tip 📝 NOTE:
-After configuring all the parameters, you need to reset RAK811 Evaluation Board to save the parameters.
+After configuring all the parameters, you need to reset the RAK811 Evaluation Board to save the parameters.
 :::

 7. After resetting, start to join.